tedchen0001/OSCP-Notes/Off_Sec_PG/Butch(WIP).md

 '; IF (SELECT LEN(password_hash) FROM users) > 10 WAITFOR DELAY '00:00:05' -- and so on
 ```

-Finally, we know that the password length is 64, so it may have been encrypted.
+Finally, we know that the password length is 64, so it may have been hashed.